-We hold monthly meetings at the Mere Bank pub in Everton on the third Thursday of every month at 7:30 p.m.
+We hold monthly meetings at the Albion Community Centre, Albion Street in Everton (by the side of St. George's church) on the third Thursday of every month at 7:30 p.m.
 The meetings usually last about 2 hours and take the form of a presentation and discussion on a topic relating to Everton history.

 Our annual programme includes a wide range of subjects delivered by guest speakers and in house presentations.
 Examples of recent meetings include:

 |A talk about the history and tour of St George's Church - the world's first iron church|

 |Policing Old Everton - reminiscing and storytelling from retired Everton 'copper' Norman Morrissey|